 In Portugal, the pilgrimage to Fátima takes precedence.
 The Portuguese don't understand why you would want to walk to Santiago and not Fátima!
 This is an aspect of their culture in which you will have to adjust.
 Especially if you are hooked on the Camino de Santiago - which we all are!

-The Camino Portugués is most popular after Porto.
+The Camino Portugués is by far the most popular after Porto.
 We found it to be a totally different Camino than the section before Porto.
-With so many new pilgrims starting here, and so many different routes to choose, with many diversions back and forth between the routes, we were seeing new faces every day.
+With so many new pilgrims starting here, and so many different paths to choose, with many diversions back and forth between them, we were seeing new faces every day.

 Several times we did choose to walk several kilometers on the beach, but only if it was hard packed and easily accessed.
 The Senda Litoral is almost always longer than staying on the Coastal Route, and it often depended on how tired we were or how far out of the way it was, which route we chose.